pi-base/web/paper.md

 compact and not normal is automatically deduced to be not Hausdorff, and so on.

+The decision to refactor π-Base into a client-side application was motivated by the desire for sustainability: there are no shortage of free web hosts for static HTML/JS applications, which due to their simplicity tend to have very reliable uptime, in contrast to hosting solutions for server-side applications.
+It also addresses a security concern: the only way to compromise the application is to gain access to its deployment workflows, not via the application itself.

-As a client-side application, there is no way to contribute to the π-Base through its website.
+However, as a client-side application, there is no way to contribute to the π-Base through its website.
 Instead, its contribution workflow is offloaded to GitHub's infrastructure using the `pi-base/data` repository [@pibasedata].
 Three directories (`properties`, `spaces`,